2 F / 4 M

 2 D / 3 H (alternative cast is possible)

 Sold for production in Sweden

 A sophisticated and poetic stage adaptation of Virginia Woolf’s ORLANDO about the Elizabethan nobleman, Orlando, his journey through the centuries and his transformation from a man to a woman.
-Ruhl has stated that her favourite casting of Orlando consists of female actors in the roles of Orlando and Sasha, and a chorus of 3 male actors to play the rest of the parts; however she also states that the casting is entirely gender-flexible, and the Chorus can be as few as 3, as many as many as 15 actors.
+Orlando and Sasha must be played by women.
+The author suggests that a chorus of 3 male actors play the rest of the parts.
+Apart from Orlando and Sasha the casting is gender-flexible, though.

 ★★★★★ – The Guardian

 ★★★★★ – The Telegraph

 A scene from ’Orlando’, Court Theatre (video produceret af the STAGE channel)